francdente/CMSmall_exam/CMSmall_exam/README.md

 ![Screenshot](./NewPage.PNG)

 ## Users Credentials
+Since there is no register functionalities, these can be used to try out the application
 - username: u1@e.com, password: "pwd", admin: false
 - username: u2@e.com, password: "pwd", admin: false
 - username: u3@e.com, password: "pwd", admin: false